collective/collective.cover/README.txt

     interface of all.
 It is easily extended and there are several add-ons available that provide new functionality for it.

-collective.cover
-    This package.
-Some months ago `Carlos de la Guardia`_ was comisioned to update `CompositePack`_ and make it run on Plone 4.
-He succeeded, but the package proved to be hard to maintain and no further features could be added.
-Carlos then started collective.cover implementing the best ideas of `CompositePack`_ using new technologies like Dexterity.
-We ran out of money and the work stopped for many months.
-Now the picture is completely different and many things have become clearer.
-We are using some of the code, but we are going to replace old concepts with new ones.
+Home Page Editor of the Brazilian Chamber of Deputies Site
+    Strongly based on `Collage`_, this package was presented at the `World Plone Day 2012 Brasilia`_.
+It allows the edition of home pages and the definition of permissions on blocks of content.
+Available only for Plone 3 and not openly published… yet.

 `collective.panels`_
     A new package that lets site editors add portlets to a set of new
     locations: above and below page contents, portal top and footer.
 The package comes with a number of flexible layouts that are used to position the portlets, and locations can be fixed to the nearest site object, to facilitate inheritance.
 In `collective.cover` (this package), we don't want to use portlets at all.

 Don't Panic
 -----------